-It’s a surprise for no one.
+It’s not a suprise to anyone.
 Having visual support is very important in creating a compelling presentation.
-At a minimum, it is preferable to prepare a presentation with slides.
+Whatever you do, prepare a presentation with slides!

 - Don’t read what it says on the slides!
 Like your notes, the more you read, the less opportunity you have to make eye contact with your audience.

-- Use everything within your reach, without abuse of course: videos, illustrations… to create a memorable presentation!
+- Use everything within your reach, without going over the top: videos, illustrations… to create a memorable presentation!

 5. Gathering and training

 To give you a (slightly extreme) example, TEDx speakers start preparing nearly 6 months before their speech!
-While this is a special situation, it reflects the importance of preparing and rehearsing the speech in order to create a compelling presentation.
+While this is a special situation, it reflects the importance of preparing and rehearsing a speech in order to create a compelling presentation

-It is essential to organize yourself so that you have time to rehearse.
-When you train to present, once you have already done it 2 or 3 times in front of a mirror, suggest to colleagues and friends to attend a rehearsal.
+It is essential to be organized so that you have time to rehearse.
+Once you have already done it 2 or 3 times in front of a mirror, suggest to colleagues and friends watch.
 Also consider inviting people who have already been speakers so that the feedback is constructive.
 You will progress more quickly in learning your presentation.

-It is in the raw material that a good presentation resides, so without the content, the form will not be able to fix anything.
-It’s all in the passion you pass on to your audience.
+It is in the raw material where a good presentation lies, so without the content, the form won’t be able to fix anything.
+It’s all in the passion you give to your audience.